 The Ketogenic Diet.

-It is a diet particularly geared for the pancreatic cancer patient.
+It is a diet reported to be particularly geared for the pancreatic cancer patient.
 Over the last few months, the ketogenic diet has piqued my interest.
 I only wish mom were here to research it with me...
 I can't help but feel that she would be excited about the biological implications of the data and ready to give it a try.

 As always, the scientific mumbo-jumbo took me a while to translate, but, at last, I think I have a handle on the ketogenic part of this diet.
-But...before I go down that road, let me explain a little about the effects of sugar on pancreatic cancer, because that is really what's at the heart of why this diet appears to work.
+But...before I go down that road, let me explain a little about the effects of sugar on pancreatic cancer, because that is really what's at the heart of why proponents believe this diet appears to work.

 Over the past several decades, there have been a handful of studies that suggest glucose (that's sugar) may be the ultimate fuel for cancer cells.
 These studies or medical abstracts are quite laborious to read through, but for the curious they can be found here and here and here...